 It is a mistake to think self-transcendence only in terms of a personal best.
 These may come rarely - especially as we advance in age.
-Sport is a constant opportunity to transcend different things - Transcending the weather, transcending difficult circumstance.
-Learning to accept defeat with good grace, offering good will to other athletes, finding hidden capacities deep within, trying something new.
+Sport is a constant opportunity to transcend different things - the weather, difficult circumstances, learning to accept defeat with good grace, offering good will to other athletes, finding hidden capacities deep within, trying something new.
 All these are different types of self-transcendence.

 The joy of self-transcendence

-Setting a pb always gives a runner a smile, but pb’s may be few and far between.
+Setting a personal best always gives a runner a smile, but PB’s may be few and far between.
 However, if we really gave the event everything, and if we were able to surrender the result, we can experience joy whatever the outcome.

 “We have to believe in a higher Power.